Difference Between Horizontal and Diagonal Communication

 What is Diagonal Communication?

-The term diagonal happens to be a synonym for the term vertical and represents anything that exists between cross-sectional levels.
-In other words, it represents a channel of communication that is found between people who are situated at different levels of hierarchy in a given workplace.
+The term diagonal is a synonym for the term vertical and represents anything between cross-sectional levels.
+In other words, it represents a channel of communication between people situated at different levels of hierarchy in a given workplace.

 They communicate with each other in a very formal tone, and this particular conversation is recorded in the form of writing mostly for fun people use the channel of dialogue communication because of the fact that it seeks to improve the authority and the chain of command in a particular organization.